hitesh-mindfire/Golang-poc/README.md

-# Microservices Project with gRPC, NATS, Docker, and Kubernetes
+# Microservices with gRPC, NATS, Docker, and Kubernetes

 This project demonstrates a microservices architecture using **gRPC** for service-to-service communication and **NATS** as an event streaming platform.
 Each service runs in a Docker container and is managed on Kubernetes.